-Research shows that pandemic-related learning loss disproportionately impacts students in low income communities.
+Research shows that pandemic-related learning loss has disproportionately impacted students in low-income communities.
 Therefore, despite heroic efforts to quickly shift to distance learning, we knew that achievement and equity gaps would remain, and in most cases be exacerbated.
-To address loss of learning and widening of achievement gaps we have been closely assessing pupil participation and progress throughout the school year.
+To address loss of learning and widening of achievement gaps we closely assessed pupil participation and progress throughout the school year.

-In terms of student participation, we have experienced some success, but also many challenges.
-Each school has been keeping records for each student participating in distance learning.
-Together with Aeries, the teachers' Google Classroom as well as their gradebooks have been the most effective and realistic ways to track both student daily participation, as well as academic progress.
-Throughout the school year, administrators have been working with families to address attendance and participation challenges on a case-by-case basis.
-Teachers, attendance clerks, counselors, Community Relations Specialists, and school administration have been contacting parents whenever the student was absent for 3 days or 60% of the time in the week.
-The district also continues to engage families in the school attendance and review team (SART) process, as necessary.
-In addition, all schools in the district created a Re-engagement Plan and most effective strategies were discussed during our Principals' meetings.
-Some of these strategies include attendance awards, incentives, gift-certificates, swag tags, parent meetings, messages to the community, and home visits.
+In terms of student participation, we experienced some success, but also many challenges.
+Each school kept records for each student participating in distance learning.
+Together with Aeries, the teachers' Google Classroom as well as their gradebooks were the most effective and realistic ways to track both student daily participation, as well as academic progress.
+Throughout the school year, administrators were working with families to address attendance and participation challenges on a case-by-case basis.
+Teachers, attendance clerks, counselors, Community Relations Specialists, and school administration contacted parents whenever the student was absent for 3 days or 60% of the time in the week.
+In addition, all schools in the district created a re-engagement plan and most effective strategies were discussed during our Principals' meetings.
+Some of these strategies would include attendance awards, incentives, gift-certificates, swag tags, parent meetings, messages to the community, and home visits.

-While significant work has been done to promote student participation, it would be accurate to say that student reengagement has been, and it continues to be, a challenging task.
-In fact, the California Schools Staff Survey indicates that 75% of teachers agree or strongly agree that students are less engaged in remote classes than in person classes.
-Many factors contribute to this challenge.
-Firstly, students' living circumstances have changed drastically since our schools shut down.
-Teachers and site Principals, for example, have indicated that some students are not available to meet at specific times because they work to support their families.
-In fact, 37% of the parents completing the California Schools Parents Survey expressed some level of concern about providing financially for their children and 33% have expressed concerns about running out of food because of lack of resources.
-Other students have disruptions that they are dealing with in the household that prevent them from being able to fully focus during their virtual classes.
+While significant work was done to promote student participation, it would be accurate to say that student reengagement has been a challenging task this year.
+In fact, the California Schools Staff Survey administered this year indicated that 75% of teachers agreed or strongly agreed that students were less engaged in remote classes than in person classes.
+Many factors contributed to this challenge.
+Firstly, students' living circumstances changed drastically when our schools shut down.
+Teachers and site Principals, for example, have indicated that some students were not available to meet at specific times because they worked to support their families.
+In fact, 37% of the parents completing the California Schools Parents Survey expressed some level of concern about providing financially for their children, and 33% expressed concerns about running out of food because of lack of resources.
+Other students had disruptions that they were dealing with in the household that prevented them from being able to fully focus during their virtual classes.
 When we work with our students in person every day, we can get a sense of who may be going through difficulties at home.
 We can privately check in to see how things are going.
-During distance learning, it's harder to have those one-on-one conversations, especially with students who are not engaged.
-Another challenge is that many of our students are dealing with stress and trauma.
+During distance learning, it became harder to have those one-on-one conversations, especially with students who were not engaged.
+Another challenge is that many of our students were dealing with stress and trauma.
 40% of our 11th graders completing the California Healthy Kids Survey, for example, indicated that they felt chronically sad or had hopeless feelings during the past 12 months.
 Stress and trauma can interrupt cognitive processing, reduce students' executive functioning skills, and disrupt emotional regulation.
 All of that makes it difficult to learn, think, and engage meaningfully.
 A fourth challenge that we cannot ignore is that many students need structure and support to help them stay on track with assignments.
-We have noticed that once some of our students get off track and miss a few assignments, it can feel daunting to try to catch up.
-They may just disengage instead.
+We noticed that once some of our students got off track and missed a few assignments, it felt daunting for them to try to catch up, so they disengaged instead.